You young daughters and boys

 Free from the bad ways of your elders.

 One of the most touching details in Vermeer's oeuvre is of two children absorbed in their play in The Little Street (fig. 1).
-Although they occupy a miniscule portion of the painting, the magical atmosphere that pervades the work would be deprived of much of its warmth without their presence.
-As is befitting of Vermeer's enigmatic nature, neither the children's faces nor the nature of their play are revealed.
+Although they occupy a minuscule portion of the painting, the magical atmosphere that pervades the work would be deprived of much of its warmth without their presence.
+As is befitting of Vermeer's enigmatic nature, neither the children's faces nor the nature of their play is revealed.

-We can only surmise that the darkly-dressed child wearing a broad brimmed hat is likely be a boy while the typically feminine attire worn by the other indicates the other was a girl.
+We can only surmise that the darkly dressed child wearing a broad-brimmed hat is likely a boy while the typically feminine attire worn by the other indicates the other was a girl.
 By turning their backs to us and hiding whatever they are doing, the artist prompts the viewer to explore his own childhood memories.
 Thus, we become an active participant in the picture's silent narrative and help complete it as a work of art.

 The poignancy of this painting becomes even more evident if we remember that Vermeer had eleven children: Maria, Elisabeth, Cornelia, Aleydis, Beatrix, Johannes, Gertruyd, Franciscus, Catharina, Ignatius and one child whose name is unknown (see Vermeer's family tree for biographical notes).
 Four had died in infancy or early childhood.
 One was buried on 27 December, 1660 and three others also buried inn the Oude Kerk in a grave bought by their grandmother Maria Thins in December 1661, on 10 July, 1667 and on 27 June, 1673.
 Although a certain measure of fatalism must have accompanied the death of each in a time when perhaps half of all children did not make it to adulthood, their loss must have been great just the same.
-The Dutch are believed to have been singularly attached to their children with respect to the parents of the rest of Europe (see$$$$$), a fact testified by an almost infinite amount of paintings which show children in all attitudes and activities.
+The Dutch are believed to have been singularly attached to their children with respect to the parents of the rest of Europe, a fact testified by an almost infinite amount of paintings that show children in all attitudes and activities.